How to Make Banquet Boule Bread for a Holiday Crowd

 Banquet Boule Bread Recipe Tutorial

-This massive banquet boule bread is one foot in diameter and baked in a large 12-inch cast iron Dutch oven.
-Your Dutch oven does not have to be cast iron, just at least 12 inches.
-I baked mine without the lid on it as it rose well above the rims.
+This massive banquet boule bread is about one foot in diameter and baked in a large 12-inch cast iron Dutch oven.
+Your Dutch oven doesn’t have to be cast iron, but it does need to be at least 12 inches wide to give the dough room to rise.

-For this recipe, I used my easy white bread recipe How to Make the Best White Bread: Recipe for Beginners, and doubled it to make this massive loaf.
-Since it is baked in a large round Dutch oven, it will become a boule bread.
+For this recipe, I used my easy white bread recipe—How to Make the Best White Bread: Recipe for Beginners—and simply doubled it to create this massive loaf.
+Since it’s baked in a round Dutch oven, it naturally becomes a beautiful holiday boule bread recipe style loaf.

 Ingredients